HITECHCRIME/HC_SG128_Roped/README.md

 fuckin' then larcens (fucking being nicer) BROKE ALL

 suck it all righteooo-
--s all the gang get it on
+-s all the GANG GET IT ON
-- - - - this place up
+- - - - THIS PLACE UP

-got it all roghten
+GOT IT ALL roghten
-totally would have i gotten facts but i'd rather say no
+TOTALLY WOULD HAVE GOTTEN facts (brother) but i'd rather say no

-stick it in the pocket for survival hide it in breath, wrapped up? dig it up, graveyard
+STICK IT IN THE POCKET FOR SURVIVAL
+HIDE IT UNDER BREATH, wrapped up?
+DIG IT UP, GRAVEYARD

 suck it up braveheart